 Fong’s final prototype included a total of five artboards.
-To create these, she duplicated the artboard from the previous step, removed the second scoop, moved the cone up, and updated copy and price.
-Then, she duplicated this artboard and removed the copy on the last artboard.
+To create these, she duplicated the artboard from the previous step, removed the second scoop, moved the cone up, and updated the copy and price.
+Then she duplicated this artboard and removed the copy on the last artboard.

 Step 4: Design with Components